MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 This strategy is for legacy purposes only, and indicated by the use of `hint.strategy=legacy` or by not including a strategy indication at all.
 See the following example:

 This query will run 2 subqueries:
-* when x == 1 so it will return all rows from StormEvents that has InjuriesIndirect == 1
+* When x == 1, the query will return all rows from StormEvents that has InjuriesIndirect == 1.
-* when x == 2 so it will return all rows from StormEvents that has InjuriesIndirect == 2
+* When x == 2, the query will return all rows from StormEvents that has InjuriesIndirect == 2.

 the final result is the union of these 2 subqueries.